NCI-HTAN-Jamborees/1.-Transcription-Program-Gradients/wireframes/README.md

-These wireframes were created using the tool [Balsamiq](https://balsamiq.com/)
+These wireframes were created using the tool [Balsamiq](https://balsamiq.com/).
+Use Balsamiq to open the .bmpr file.